florianberthier/Software-Quality-Handbook-Assignment/Readme.md

 - Reusability
 - Testing

-## Scope of execution

-The following coding style applies to every program inside the company written in C. No matter which product or service you are working on, you should follow the guideline.
+The following coding style applies to every program inside the company.
+No matter which product or service you are working on, you should follow the guideline.

-# Company Coding Style

 The following parties explain how you should write and organize your code.

-## 1. Files Organization
+### 1. Files Organization

 #### 1.1.
 Delivery folder content